sa-es-ir/ListCountPerformance/README.md

 # Compare List Count property and Count() method

+Both of them will give us the number of items in a collection.

 Based on this benchamrk it's always better to use **Count** property over **Count()** method for **List** or any type which implements **ICollection**

 ```bash